 What to do during an online meeting

-Audio – during a Sunday service, it is really helpful if you keep your microphone muted (especially during the Bible study) so that the whole church cannot hear dogs barking, children playing, cars driving past and so on!
-During a home group, Men’s Bible study or Lifestyle meeting, we encourage you to keep your microphone turned on so it’s easy to take part in the discussion (unless you know you have something noisy in the background).
+Audio – during a Sunday service, it is helpful if you keep your microphone muted (especially during the Bible study) so that those also joining online cannot hear dogs barking, children playing, cars driving past and so on!
+During our mid-week groups, we encourage you to keep your microphone turned on so it’s easy to take part in the discussion (unless you know you have something noisy in the background).

 Audio tip – if more than one person joins an online meeting from the same room, please make sure that the volume and mic is turned up on just one device, or everyone will hear feedback or echoing sounds.

-Video – you don’t need to use video, but we encourage you to use it at our mid-week meetings.
-It’s going to be hard not meeting together in person, and video is something that really does help keep people together.
+Video – you don’t need to use video, but we encourage you to use it at our mid-week meetings, as video is something that really does help keep people together.

 What will online meetings be like?

 At minimum you’ll see live video of the person leading the meeting and/or teaching, and you’ll see the names of everyone that has joined online.

 Our Sunday services are live streamed from the church building, and you’ll see all that takes place at the front of the church – though you won’t see all the congregation on camera.